 |Closing dates for online applications||Midnight on 5 February 2021 for applications to the Faculty of Computing, Engineering and the Built Environment, the Faculty of Life and Health Sciences and the Ulster Business School.|

 Midnight on 26 February 2021 for applications to the Faculty of Arts, Humanities and Social Sciences.

 |Outcome letters sent to applicants||Late April/early May 2021|

 - Applicants should hold, or expect to obtain, a first or upper second-class honours degree in a subject relevant to the proposed area of study.
 Applicants deemed by Senate to hold an equivalent qualification will also be considered.

 - Applicants who already hold a doctoral degree or who have been registered on a programme of research leading to the award of a doctoral degree on a full-time basis for more than one year, or part-time equivalent, funded from any source, including self-financing researchers, are NOT eligible for a scholarship.

 - All applicants should also hold a relevant English language qualification.
 All applications for scholarships will be considered on a competitive basis and with regard to the applicant’s qualifications, skills, experience and interests.

-- Applicants should be aware that the competition for funded entry is very high.
-It is important that all parts of the application process are completed in accordance with instructions.
+- Competition for funded entry is very high.
+It is important that all parts of the application process are completed in accordance with the instructions.
 All applicants are advised to discuss their application with the staff noted within the project description prior to submission.